St. Mary’s is closed to the public until further notice, including the Library, Archives and the Center for Continuing Formation.

-Staff and non-resident faculty members will be returning to campus on a modified schedule beginning July 13th.
-All are required to complete a daily health assessment and an online questionnaire before entering the building.
-The link for staff and non-resident faculty is listed below.
+Staff and non-resident faculty members are required to complete a daily health assessment and an online questionnaire before entering the building.

-The following policies are in place for all:
+The following policies are in place for all until further notice:

 - Anyone with COVID-19 symptoms is restricted from entering the building